 With almost 25 years in television news, Kate Winkler Dawson has worked as a field producer, line producer, and writer for some of the top news organizations in the country.

 Her career started in Austin as an editor and associate producer at KVUE-24 and then as a producer at KEYE 42.
-While earning her BS in broadcast journalism at Boston University, Dawson worked as a freelance political field producer for WLVI in Boston and was instrumental in their coverage of the 1996 New Hampshire presidential primaries.
+While earning her BS in broadcast journalism at Boston University, Dawson worked as a freelance political field producer for WLVI in Boston.
+She was instrumental in their coverage of the 1996 New Hampshire presidential primaries.

 She spent six months in London during her final semester at BU as a reporter for the United Press International wire service.

-After graduation, Dawson was hired as a writer and field producer for CBS's flag ship station, WCBS in New York; she was a freelance producer there for more than five years.
+After graduation, CBS's flagship station, WCBS in New York, hired Dawson as a writer and field producer.
+She was a freelance producer there for more than five years.
 Dawson also spent two years as a freelance producer/off-air reporter for ABC Network News Radio and four years as a freelance show producer for Fox News Channel in New York, producing several of the networks' top-ranked shows.
 She headed Fox News Channel's San Francisco bureau for two years as their staff field producer, traveling all over the country for national news stories.

-Dawson's foray into documentaries began in the spring of 2000 with her first film "La Candelaria."
-Since then, her credits include: co-director/co-producer of "Goldrush.com" (aired on ABC's Nightline), "Breaking the Barrier" (screened at more than 10 film festivals world-wide), and "Grass Ceiling," (released theatrically for a short run at New York's Two Boots theater).
+Dawson's foray into documentaries began in the spring of 2000 with her first film, "La Candelaria."
+Since then, her credits include co-director/co-producer of "Goldrush.com" (aired on ABC's Nightline), "Breaking the Barrier" (screened at more than ten film festivals world-wide), and "Grass Ceiling" (released theatrically for a short run at New York's Two Boots theater).
 “The Long Haul” premiered at the 2008 San Francisco Documentary Film Festival.

-Dawson wrote the book "The Digital Reporter" released in 2014 by Kendall Hunt Publishing.
+Dawson wrote the book "The Digital Reporter," released in 2014 by Kendall Hunt Publishing.
 Her debut nonfiction narrative, "Death in the Air: The True Story of a Serial Killer, London's Great Smog and the Strangling of a City (2017)," has been optioned for television development.
-Her next book, "American Sherlock: Murder, Forensics and the Birth of American CSI," will be published by Penguin Random House in spring 2020.
+Her second book, "American Sherlock: Murder, Forensics and the Birth of American CSI,” has been optioned by Netflix for TV series development.